NelsonPython/tuningGuides/OpenVino.md

 This demonstrates how to run the Benchmark Python* Tool, which performs inference using convolutional networks.
 Performance can be measured for two inference modes: synchronous (latency-oriented) and asynchronous (throughput-oriented).

 Upon start-up, the application reads command-line parameters and loads a network and images/binary files to the Inference Engine plugin, which is chosen depending on a specified device.
 The number of infer requests and execution approach depend on the mode defined with the -api command-line parameter.
-For more information see [Openvino Inference Engine Tools Benchmark Tool README](https://docs.openvinotoolkit.org/2020.4/openvino_inference_engine_tools_benchmark_tool_README.html)
+For more information see [OpenVINO&trade; Inference Engine Tools Benchmark Tool README](https://docs.openvinotoolkit.org/2020.4/openvino_inference_engine_tools_benchmark_tool_README.html)

 Please run both of your FP32 and INT8 models on [Benchmark Python* Tool](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_tools_benchmark_tool_README.html) and compare your results.